Dissurender/new-paper/src/content/blog/dsd-cohort.md

 Jump straight to the TLDR: <a href="#tldr">TLDR</a> <br />

 This is a reflection on my part in the DSD spring 2024 cohort.<br />
 We had a larger than normal group, with two leads and eight contributors.
-Some of the restrictions we had were a time limit of six weeks, design decisions were decided by majority vote, pull requests needed to be approved by atleast two people, and all the complexity that comes with the schedules of ten participants.
+Some of the restrictions we had were a time limit of six weeks, design decisions were decided by majority vote, pull requests needed to be approved by at least two people, and all the complexity that comes with the schedules of ten participants.

 ## About the Project